rezavai92/Sports-News-Scraper/README.md

  # Sports News Scraper from "THE DAILY STAR"

-A small web scraping project focused on scraping only the sports section of renowned bangladeshi newspaper  **"The Daily Star"**  .We going to grab following parts from the sports section
+A small web scraping project focused on scraping only the sports section of renowned bangladeshi newspaper  **"The Daily Star"**  .We are going to grab following parts from the sports section

  - #### Featured Sports News
  - #### Latest News